D1Advocatus/Linux/README.md

+⚙️ Installation Guide

+📥 Steps to Download & Prepare the Script

-1 - Click on the relavant scrip.
+1. Click on the relevant script file in the repository.

-2 - Click raw or download raw file.
+2. Select Raw or Download Raw File to save it to your system.

+3. Navigate to your Downloads folder.

-3- Go to the Download folder and right click and select open terminal.
+4. Right-click inside the folder and select Open Terminal.

-4- Name or Rename the relevant script to install.sh
+5. Rename the script (if needed) to install.sh for compatibility.

+🚀Running the Installation

-Run the following commmands:
+Run the following commands in your terminal:

+bash
-1 - chmod +x install.sh
+chmod +x install.sh

-2 - sudo ./install.sh
+sudo ./install.sh

+📝 Notes
+✅ Ensure you have the necessary permissions to execute scripts on your system.

+✅ If the script requires dependencies, install them before running.

+✅ For troubleshooting, check the script's documentation or logs.